Hugo (footballer, born 1976): Club career

-In 2008–09, Hugo played the most games he had in years, but spent most of the campaign as defensive midfielder.
-Aged 33, he had his first second division experience, signing with S.C.
-Beira-Mar and helping the Aveiro side win the league in his first year and return to the top flight, after a three-year absence.
+After six seasons at Sporting, Hugo left as a free agent to Vitória de Setúbal, with whom he won the inaugural edition of the Taça da Liga.
+In his last season there (2008–09), he played the most games he had in years, but spent most of the campaign as defensive midfielder.

+In 2009, the 33-year-old Hugo had his first second division experience when he signed for S.C.
+Beira-Mar, helping the Aveiro side win the league in his first year and return to the top flight, after a three-year absence.
+He stayed at Beira-Mar for four years, from 2009 until his retirement in 2013.